Are you considering underarm Botox for axillary hyperhidrosis?

 Botox is one of many treatments available for excessive underarm sweating, and is gaining popularity as some celebrities advocate for its effectiveness.
 But does underarm Botox work for everyone, and is it the right solution for you?

-To help you make an informed decision, we’ve compiled some important information about Botox for hyperhidrosis, including the cost of injections, effectiveness, insurance coverage, side effects and more.
+To help you make an informed decision, we’ve compiled some important information about underarm Botox for axillary hyperhidrosis, including the cost of injections, effectiveness, insurance coverage, side effects and more.

 - What is Botox for hyperhidrosis?